-- WIMS will cover the conference registration fee only to attend the 2013 AAMC Early-Career Women Faculty Professional Development Seminar.
-Once a scholarship recipient is notified they contact Judy Brohammer in the Office of Academic Affairs & Graduate Studies (OAA) PRIOR to registering on-line, for instructions on how to process and pay for their conference registration.
+- WIMS will cover the conference registration fee only to attend the AAMC Early-Career Women Faculty Professional Development Seminar.
+Once a scholarship recipient is notified they MUST contact Marty McLaughlin in the Office of Academic Affairs & Graduate Studies (OAA) PRIOR to registering on-line, for instructions on how to process and pay for their conference registration.
 Personal credit card payments are not to be used and the registration fee will not be reimbursed, it must be paid directly by OAA.

 - WIMS will support up to two candidates from the School of Medicine (preferably one basic and one clinical scientist) who meet the criteria established by the WIMS Recognition Committee and WIMS Executive Council.

 Who is Eligible to Apply:

-- KUMC SOM women faculty member at the level of Assistant Professor (basic science or clinical faculty), inlcuding those who serve on all WIMS committees or as an officers or committee chair.
+- KUMC SOM women faculty members at the level of Assistant Professor (basic science or clinical faculty), inlcuding those who serve on all WIMS committees or as an officers or committee chair.

-- Nominees do not qualify for this scholarship if serving as a member of the Dean's staff or as a WIMS Executive Council member or officer, or member of the WIMS Recognition Committee.
+- Nominees do not qualify for this scholarship if serving as a member of the Dean's staff.

 WIMS Scholarship Application Materials: